webcrumbs/javascript-crumbs-slides/chapters/prototype/Readme.md

 ### The prototype chain

-Every object `o` has a `constructor` property:
-the function which creates the object `o`

 Every function `f` has a `prototype` property:
 the object shared by instances created by the function `f`

-A constructor is a function, so it has a `prototype`
-A prototype is an object so it has a `constructor`
+Every prototype object `o` has a `constructor` property:
+the function which creates objects with `o` as prototype

 ```js
 function Circle (r) {